ConductionNL/conduction-components/README.md

 - **Version 2**

-  - 2.0.8: added ToolTip component.
+  - 2.0.8: added new Tooltip component using React-tooltip.
   - 2.0.7:
     - Added new BadgeCounter component.
     - Added CodeBlock component.